Yasmani Grandal Player Props: White Sox vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is 25th in the league with a collective 8.1 strikeouts per nine innings.
+- The Rangers pitching staff ranks 24th in the league with a collective 8.2 strikeouts per nine innings.

-- Rangers pitchers combine to rank 13th in baseball in home runs allowed (121 total, 1.1 per game).
+- Rangers pitchers combine to rank 13th in baseball in home runs surrendered (122 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.